 Borrowings, also known as leverage, magnify the potential for loss on invested equity capital.
-If we continue to use leverage to partially finance our investments, through borrowings from banks and others, you will experience increased risks of investing in our common stock.
-We, through our SBIC subsidiary, issue debt securities guaranteed by the SBA and sold in the capital markets.
-As a result of its guarantee of the debt securities, the SBA has fixed dollar claims on the assets of our SBIC subsidiary that are superior to the claims of our common stockholders.
-We may also borrow under our credit facilities.
-If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not borrowed.
+If we continue to use leverage to partially finance our investments, through borrowings from banks and other lenders, you will experience increased risks of investing in our common stock.
+If the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged.
+Similarly, any decrease in our income would cause net income to decline more sharply than it would have had we not borrowed.

 Such a decline could negatively affect our ability to make common stock distribution payments.
 Leverage is generally considered a speculative investment technique.